Cabometyx: 7 things you should know

 4. Bottom Line

 Cabometyx is a multikinase inhibitor that decreases the ability of cancer cells to grow and spread and inhibits the formation of new blood vessels that supply blood and nutrients to the cancer cells.
 Diarrhea and palmar-plantar erythrodysesthesia are two common side effects, both of which require Cabometyx to be withheld if they are severe enough.
-Cabometyx may be used to treat renal cell or hepatocellular carcinoma.
+Cabometyx may be used to treat renal cell or hepatocellular carcinoma, or thyroid cancer.

 - Take Cabometyx exactly as directed by your doctor.
 Take each dose on an empty stomach, which means at least one hour before eating or at least two hours after eating.